Duke-GCB/SciComp-Materials/slurm/README.md

 ## Copy files over ssh

 * Log into the DSCR (dscr-slogin-02.oit.duke.edu)
-* mkdir gcbscicomp
-* cd gcbscicomp
 * Log into the vm in another terminal window
 * Cd to the directory where the bed files are located
 * Perform a recursive scp initiated from the dscr
 * Remove the files and directory
 * Perform a recursive scp initiated from the vm
-* Remove the .txt file
+* Remove the .txt files
 * Show an rsync example
 * rsync -a cshl_rna_seq dtb17@dscr-slogin-02.oit.duke.edu:
 * show verbose and dry-run as well
+* use curl and wget to download a file from

 ## Overview
 Introduction to using SLURM (Simple Linux Utility for Resource Management)